Top 20 Financial Modeling Interview Questions

-When there will be monthly or quarterly or yearly payments, one can easily use NPV and in the case not-so-regular payments, XNPV would be suitable.
+When there are monthly or quarterly or yearly payments, one can easily use NPV, and in the case not-so-regular payments, XNPV would be suitable.

-#7 – Pick a model you have built and walk me through it.
+#7 – Pick a model you have built and walked me through it.

-If you have already built a model, this Financial Modeling Interview Question is super easy.
-Just open your laptop, open the spreadsheet and show the model you have built for any project or company.
-Then explain how you have built the model and which hypothetical factors you have taken into consideration while creating that model and why.
+If you have already built a model, this question is super easy.
+Just open your laptop, open the spreadsheet, and show the model you have built for any project or company.
+Then explain how you have built the model and which hypothetical factors you have considered while creating that model and why.

 Remember, this is one of the most important questions of all.
-Because your technical expertise will be judged by the model you will walk the interviewer through.
-And maybe the next questions for the rest of the interview will be based on the model you have built.
+Because the model will judge your technical expertise, you will walk the interviewer through.
+The next questions for the rest of the interview will be based on the model you have built.
 So choose prudently.

 You may use the following examples as well –

 #8 – Let’s say that I have bought new equipment.
-How it would affect 3 financial statements.
+How it would affect three financial statements.